shredthaGNAR/list-of-my-starred-repos/README.md

 * [LekoArts/gatsby-starter-portfolio-cara](https://github.com/LekoArts/gatsby-starter-portfolio-cara): Playful and Colorful One-Page portfolio featuring Parallax effects and animations.
 Especially designers and/or photographers will love this theme!
 Built with MDX and Theme UI.
 * [ncyhere/gatsby-starter-shopify](https://github.com/ncyhere/gatsby-starter-shopify): A Gatsby starter using the latest Shopify plugin showcasing a store with product overview, individual product pages, and a cart
 * [wkocjan/gatsby-theme-intro](https://github.com/wkocjan/gatsby-theme-intro): Personal branding theme for developers
+* [molebox/gatsby-theme-pocket](https://github.com/molebox/gatsby-theme-pocket): A Gatsby theme that adds a pocket to your website.
 * [LekoArts/gatsby-themes](https://github.com/LekoArts/gatsby-themes): Get high-quality and customizable Gatsby themes to quickly bootstrap your website!
 Choose from many professionally created and impressive designs with a wide variety of features and customization options.
 * [ftassy/GCalTab](https://github.com/ftassy/GCalTab): GCalTab is a Thunderbird add-on that opens Google Calendar website in a Thunderbird tab.
 It facilitates multiple accounts management. and features a beautiful dark mode thanks to the DarkReader algorithm.
 * [glotlabs/gdrive](https://github.com/glotlabs/gdrive): Google Drive CLI Client